hyperledger/iroha/docs/source/integrations/burrow.rst

 .. hint:: A common way for dApps developers to let interested parties see the outcome of a contract execution is to emit an event with some data before exiting a contract function so that this data is written to the *Event Log*.
 	`Ethereum Yellow Paper <https://ethereum.github.io/yellowpaper/paper.pdf>`_ defines a log entry as a 3-tuple containing the emitter’s address, an array of 32-byte long topics and a byte array of some data.

+Passing Ordering and arguments which are list of values is being done by sending JSON string with parameters.
+See examples for more examples.

 Running Native Iroha Commands in EVM
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^